HasiniReddy57/Centralized-Collaboration-Platform-for-Teams/README.md

 - **CSS**: Styling for the application.

 ## Learn More
-To dive deeper into Next.js, explore the following resources:
+**To dive deeper into Next.js, explore the following resources:**

-- Next.js Documentation - Learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- Learn Next.js - An interactive tutorial on Next.js.
+- Learn [Next.js](https://nextjs.org) - An interactive tutorial on Next.js.
-- Next.js GitHub Repository - Your feedback and contributions are welcome!
+- [Next.js GitHub Repository](https://github.com/vercel/next.js) - Your feedback and contributions are welcome!
+- Refer to [React Documentation](https://reactjs.org/docs/getting-started.html) for further analysis.

 ## Deployment
 The easiest way to deploy your Next.js app is to use the Vercel Platform, created by the makers of Next.js.
-Refer to the Next.js deployment documentation for detailed instructions.
+Refer to the [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for detailed instructions.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE]() file for details.